 50% Vanguard Total Bond Market Fund

-Perhaps you like the concept of a balanced index fund but would like to shave off a few basis points, or just be in control of the stock to bond ratio.
-For 4.5 basis points, you can build your own balanced index fund.
+Perhaps you like the concept of a balanced index fund but would like to shave off a few basis points or just be in control of the stock-to-bond ratio.
+For just four basis points, you can build your own balanced index fund.
 Want all the stocks, not just US ones?
-For 7.5 basis points, you can substitute in Total World Index for Total Stock Market Index.
-For 13 basis points you could use Total World plus Intermediate-term tax-exempt fund, or if you want to stay domestic in a taxable account, TSM plus the muni fund for about 10.5 basis points.
-Paul Merriman has a simple “two funds for life” approach that offsets a conservative target-date fund with an all-equity fund.
-Lots of combinations.
+For a few extra basis points, you can substitute in Total World Index for Total Stock Market Index.
+For a few more basis points, you could use Total World plus Intermediate Term Tax-Exempt Fund (VWITX), or if you want to stay domestic in a taxable account, TSM plus the muni fund for about 6.5 basis points.
+Paul Merriman has a simple “two funds for life” approach that offsets a conservative Target Date Fund with an all-equity fund.
+There are lots of combinations.

 Portfolio 26: The Three-Fund Portfolio

-A favorite among the Bogleheads, the Three Fund portfolio gives you Total World plus Total Bond for 0.03% less per year!
-Despite its popularity, you can see there is really nothing particularly special about this portfolio compared to the other 25 above it.
-It is broadly diversified and low-cost, although is heavily weighted in large-cap stocks, just like the overall US market.
+A favorite among the Bogleheads, the three-fund portfolio gives you all the stocks and US bonds.
+Despite its popularity, you can see there is nothing particularly special about this portfolio compared to the other 25 above it.
+It is broadly diversified and low-cost, although it is heavily weighted in large cap stocks, just like the overall US market.

 Portfolio 27-35: Three-Fund Plus One